Website marketing – 5 step guide for small businesses

 What path will your customer take to get to the conversion goal?

-It would be great if people purchase your product or service after just one visit to your website.
+It would be great if people purchased your product or service after just one visit to your website.
 Unfortunately, this rarely happens.
 Your first-time website visitors won't be ready to buy right then and there.

 Consider how they'll become a customer.
 What steps will they take to get there?
 How can your marketing guide this process?
 For example, maybe their first exposure to your brand is one of your Instagram Reels.
 How will you get the viewer to follow your social media account or visit your website?